Ph.D. in Computational Physics

 During the COVID-19 pandemic, Dr. Ntam played a pivotal role in crafting the university's contingency response for online instruction, facilitating a series of virtual workshops to accelerate the transition from face-to-face to emergency remote instruction during the campus lockdown.
 His leadership during this challenging period ensured educational continuity and maintained academic standards despite unprecedented disruptions.

-Dr. Ntam has led numerous successful initiatives that have significantly enhanced online education at Tuskegee University.
+Dr. Ntam has led transformative initiatives that have modernized online education infrastructure and generated significant institutional value.

 2020-Present